 CLSX 240 or CLSX 340 (Honors)

 There are no prerequisites for enrolment in CLSX 240.

-Enrolment in CLSX 340 requires membership in the KU Honors Program or permission of the instructor.
+Enrollment in CLSX 340 requires membership in the KU Honors Program or permission of the instructor.
 3 hours of academic credit.
-Students will enrol themselves in this course for the spring semester.
+Students will enroll themselves in this course for the spring semester.

 Participants will stay in hotels in the city-center.

 - March 6: Depart the U.S.

 - March 15: Departure for the U.S.

 Before Spring Break we will meet during our regular class times in Lawrence.